peca2345/Home-Assistant---sync-Kodi-db-via-mariadb/README.md

 **2. MariaDB addon settings**

-Open addon MariDB and switch to the settings tab.
+Open add-on MariaDB and switch to the settings tab.

 Copy this setting from here: